We are searching for

 Issue #6: Charging Time

-Another complaint many EV drivers have is the amount of time it takes to charge their vehicles.
+Another electric car problem many drivers have is the amount of time it takes to charge their vehicles.
 While it may take only a few minutes to fuel up an ICE vehicle, charging your vehicle up may take as much as 40 hours.
 This is especially an issue with level 1 chargers, which most drivers have at home.
 Home outlets can take almost two full days to fill up your car's battery; if you forget to top off your battery every day, you may be stuck at home with an inoperable vehicle.

 Level 2 and level 3 chargers are much faster, with a level 2 charger filling up most batteries overnight.
 For the fastest charge, you'll need to visit a public level 3 outlet; these super-fast solutions can fill up your battery in as little as 30 minutes.
 But the fastest option still means half an hour of waiting around before you can get back on the road.